svenseeberg/data-diode/UPDATE.md

    ```sh
    mv ./pub /var/www/diode
    ```
-1. To download all required packages for running the receiver program, edit the `/etc/openbsd-mirror.conf`:
+1. To download all required packages, including dependencies, for running the receiver program, edit the `/etc/openbsd-mirror.conf`:
    ```
    [OpenBSD]
    version = 7.5